Paulina Lavista: Life

 Lavista was born in Mexico City to composer Raúl Lavista and painter Elena Lavista.
 Her father composed music for the cinema and she grew up around music from Chopin to opera to Elvis Presley as well as the visual arts.
 She was the second of four children, with an older sister dying of typhoid fever.
 The children had a lot of freedom growing up but Lavista states that they were also alone because of their parents' demanding careers.

 She thought of being a writer growing up but also remembers being fascinated by a photograph of a ballerina in mid-air.

 She always had problems at school, attending middle and high school in five different schools before entering the Centro Universitario de Estudios Cinematográficos (CUEC).
 She was the first class of the new institution, with Jaime Humberto Hermosillo.
 However shortly after entering the family finances took a downturn and she decided to turn to modeling to earn money.
 She had success in this, appearing in commercials for chewing gum and hair dye.
 After this she worked in movie productions in the 1960s with Aldo Monti and then with Rafael Corkidi and Antonio Reynoso in their company Cine-Foto.
 This prompted her to return to CUEC to continue her studies.
 During this time she met photographers such as Juan Rulfo and Héctor García Cobo, which inspired her to explore photography.
 She continued with cinema, she worked on production of Fando y Lis by Jodorwsky and Mariana by Juan Guerrero.
 She was a production manager with Publicidad Ferrer and during the 1968 Summer Olympics she coordinated visual works.

-In her early photographic career, one of her first clients was Salvador Elizondo, doing his portrait for his book Farabeuf.
-They have been a couple since.
-Both considered to be enfant terribles, against common social morals.
+In her early photographic career, one of her first clients was writer Salvador Elizondo, doing his portrait for the reissue of his 1965 book Farabeuf.
+They were a couple since then, until his death in 2006.